SkylineCommunications/dataminer-docs/connector-help/connector_help/Open_Broadcast_Systems_C_Series_Encoder.md

 The OBE C-100 and C-200 encoder support high-quality, low-latency news, sports and channel contribution.

-This driver uses an SNMP connection to monitor the OBE C-100 and C-200 encoder devices.
+This connector uses an SNMP connection to monitor the OBE C-100 and C-200 encoder devices.

 ## About